Docs Menu

 raise HTTPException(status_code=404, detail="Student {id} not found")

-The update_student route is like a combination of the create_student and the show_student routes.
+The update_student route functions similarly to a combination of the create_student and the show_student routes.
 It receives the id of the student to update, and the new data in the JSON body.

-If there are no fields to update, then we return the original StudentModel document.
+If there are no fields to update, then it returns the original StudentModel document.
+If it cannot find a matching document to update or return, then it raises a 404 error.

 @app.put(